 Candace Okon is originally from Dallas, Texas but has spent much of her adult life in St Louis, MO.
 She graduated with a degree in history from Washington University in St Louis.
 While living in the city of St Louis, Candace volunteered with the Roman Catholic Archdiocese of St. Louis in conjunction with the Taize Community in Burgundy, France to bring racial reconciliation and healing to the city.
 In addition to volunteering, she enjoys spending time outdoors (camping, hiking, kayaking), traveling abroad, and listening to live music.

 Isabel Ngo graduated from Loyola Marymount University with a B.A. in Theatre Arts and minors in English and Studio Arts.
 During her time at LMU, she wrote for the university newspaper The Loyolan and volunteered with Ignatians Service Organization.
 This year, Isabel has been working as the Housing and Employment Counselor at Villa María, a transitional shelter for homeless women in El Paso, Texas.
 In her spare time, Isabel enjoys drawing, reading comics, and writing poetry.

 Leora Mosman is originally from Los Angeles and recently graduated from Saint Mary’s College where she studied Politics and Women’s & Gender Studies.
-In DC, she will be working for the UN High Commission on Refugees where she hopes to continue learning how to effectively sp eak truth to power and pursue justice in corners where it is needed most.
+In DC, she will be serving at the UN High Commission on Refugees where she hopes to continue learning how to effectively sp eak truth to power and pursue justice in corners where it is needed most.
 She has four younger siblings and can’t wait to live in a house full of people again!